OrKoN/pg-queue/README.md

   - `pool` (pg.Pool) - an instance of `pg`'s Pool.
 If you provide it, the `connectionString` and `maxTransactionConcurrency` won't apply.
   - `queueName` (string, max 255) - the logic name of the queue.
   - `tableName` (string) - the table name that PgQueue will use to store jobs
+  - `pollingInterval` (integer, default = 100) - how often the queue will poll for new messages.
+Don't use very low value to reduce the number of queries.

 - Schedule the jobs from any process: